 I was originally going for donut holes, but when I achieved the lightness of churros with a moist, almost creamy, center, I accepted them as gluten free vegan churros instead.
 Without using eggs, it is usually difficult to achieve the expansion of the dough as it hits the hot oil.
 However, I used an ingredient you may be surprised about and it worked perfectly.
 Check them out for yourself!

-In a small bowl, sift together the flour blend, yeast, baking powder, salt, and cinnamon; set aside.
+- In a small bowl, sift together the flour blend, yeast, baking powder, salt, and cinnamon; set aside.

-In a separate bowl, whisk together the sugar, water, kidney bean liquid, melted shortening, and vanilla until the sugar granules dissolve.
+- In a separate bowl, whisk together the sugar, water, kidney bean liquid, melted shortening, and vanilla until the sugar granules dissolve.

-Add the wet mixture all at once and stir together using a silicone spatula.
+- Add the wet mixture all at once and stir together using a silicone spatula.

-Gather the dough into one mass, place oiled plastic wrap directly over the dough, and set in a warm (80F) environment for at least 40 minutes or up to 4 hours.
+- Gather the dough into one mass, place oiled plastic wrap directly over the dough, and set in a warm (80F) environment for at least 40 minutes or up to 4 hours.

-Preheat the oil in a deep-fryer, electric skillet, or deep saucepan or pot with a thermometer to 360°F.
+- Preheat the oil in a deep-fryer, electric skillet, or deep saucepan or pot with a thermometer to 360°F.

-Place the dough on a lightly floured surface.
+- Place the dough on a lightly floured surface.
 Lightly dust the top of the dough with flour and pat it out to 3/4 to 1-inch thick.

-Using a rounded measuring teaspoon, scoop up a heaping spoonful of dough and roll somewhat into a ball, if desired.
+- Using a rounded measuring teaspoon, scoop up a heaping spoonful of dough and roll somewhat into a ball, if desired.
 If the dough sticks to the spoon, scoop it out using a butter knife.

-Place the dough in a slotted metal spoon or spatula and gently place into the heated oil and fry for 2 minutes.
+- Place the dough in a slotted metal spoon or spatula and gently place into the heated oil and fry for 2 minutes.
 Remove from the oil using the same slotted utensil and transfer to the paper-towel-lined plate to drain.

-Whisk together the cinnamon and sugar and roll each warm churro bite into the sugar mixture to coat all sides.
+- Whisk together the cinnamon and sugar and roll each warm churro bite into the sugar mixture to coat all sides.
 Enjoy!

 *If you do not have any canned white kidney beans on hand, make donut holes instead by omitting the bean juice.
 If you’re not vegan or a free, use 1 tablespoon of egg white.